combobulate/count_subitems/README.md

 # count_subitems
-Counts total number of subitems in a compound date type which are not themselves compound, including any nested compound data types.
+Python function: counts total number of subitems in a compound date type which are not themselves compound, including any nested compound data types.